 Key points about ulcerative colitis

-- It is a long-term, chronic disease.
+- It's a long-term disease.

 - Experts don’t know what causes it or how to prevent it.

 - While medicines can't cure it, they can control symptoms in most cases.